mat0606/calm201bootcamp/calm_api/calm_api.rst

 #. **POST** Create a member resource in the member resource using the instructions in the request body

 #. **PUT** Replace all the representations of the member resource with the representation in the request body.

-#. **PATCH** Update all the representations of the member resource, or may create the member resource if it does not exist, using the instructions in the request body.
+#. **PATCH** Update all the representations of the member resource or may create the member resource if it does not exist, using the instructions in the request body.

 #. **DELETE** Delete all the representations of the member resource